2017 Peshawar Agriculture Directorate attack

 On 1 December 2017, 3–4 gunmen arrived at the hostel of Agricultural Training Institute at Agricultural University Peshawar and started firing as a result of which at least 13 people were killed and 35+ were injured.
 Tehreek-e-Taliban claimed responsibility for the attack.

 Background

 Most students had gone home due to the long weekend.
 The hostel of the directorate was officially closed on Friday as the country celebrated Eid Miladun Nabi.
-This is the second attack in a week in Peshawar; on the same day, senior police official Mohammad Ashraf Noor was killed in a suicide attack in the Hayatabad area of the city.
-Previously, Taliban gunmen killed at least 20 people during a January 2016 attack on Bacha Khan University in Charsadda, while over a hundred children were killed in a militant raid on Army Public School on 16 December 2014.
+It was the second attack in a week in Peshawar; on the same day, senior police official Mohammad Ashraf Noor was killed in a suicide attack in the Hayatabad area of the city.
+Previously, Taliban gunmen killed at least 20 people during a January 2016 attack on Bacha Khan University in Charsadda, while over a hundred children were killed in a terrorist attack on School on 16 December 2014, which killed 148 civilians including 132 schoolchildren.

 Attack

 On 1 December 2017, 3–4 burqa-clad gunmen, later claimed to be affiliated with the Tehrik-i-Taliban Pakistan (TTP), arrived in a rickshaw at the Directorate of Agricultural Training Institute (ATI) in Peshawar.
 They shot the guard at the gate and then proceeded to the hostel of Agriculture Directorate at Agricultural University Peshawar and started firing.
 As a result, at least 13 people were killed and 35+ were injured.
 Three bodies and 16 injured persons were moved to the Khyber Teaching Hospital, next to the directorate, for treatment while 6 bodies of students and 18 injured persons were moved to the Hayatabad Medical Complex (HMC).
 A local journalist was also injured in the attack.